 When the pandemic hit, RiverdaleMac had to change again.

-With customers unable to come into the store, repair drop offs had to be conducted through a door.
+With customers unable to come into the store, repairs had to be dropped off at the door.
 The colder the weather became, the less feasible that was—Myles didn’t want to make his customers stand in the rain and the snow any longer than they had to.
 Myles turned to Lightspeed for digital tools the RiverdaleMac team could use to keep offering personalized, high quality service even if they couldn’t be face to face.

 As they reopen, RiverdaleMac isn’t going back to the way they operated before the pandemic.
 The way customers reacted to the changes Myles put into place over the last year taught him key lessons for going forward: